-Nedaa Affirms Readiness Of Its Communication Networks To Secure New Year Celebrations In Dubai
+Nedaa Affirms Readiness of its Communication Networks to Secure New Year Celebrations in Dubai

-Nedaa's networks, along with the specialized wireless communication devices, will be deployed to support the efforts of the concerned authorities in Dubai.

-Dubai, UAE: Professional Communication Corporation – Nedaa has announced its full readiness to support the New Year celebrations in Dubai.“Nedaa” will provide advanced communication services and solutions through its networks to ensure the success of the festivities taking place in Downtown Dubai, Dubai Mall, Burj Khalifa, and the surrounding areas.
+(MENAFN- BEYOND Marketing & Communications) Dubai, UAE – 29 December 2023: Professional Communication Corporation - Nedaa has announced its full readiness to support the New Year celebrations in Dubai.
+"Nedaa" will provide advanced communication services and solutions through its networks to ensure the success of the festivities taking place in Downtown Dubai, Dubai Mall, Burj Khalifa, and the surrounding areas.

 The TETRA communication systems will be utilized to ensure secure voice communication across stations using mobile wireless devices for operational management, team coordination, and ensuring safe and smooth access for the public to the celebration areas.
 Additionally, the services of the 4G network will be used for communication, reporting, and monitoring purposes by various security entities present at the celebration sites.